OmerSturm/OmerSturm/README.md

   <div class="card">
   <div class="column">
-  <p>-My main goal with my git hub account is to contribute as much as possible to open source software and maybe learn a thing or two along the way</p>
+  -My main goal with my git hub account is to contribute as much as possible to open source software and maybe learn a thing or two along the way
   </div>
   </div>
 </div>